Stretch Articles for your Health

 Treatment of DVT commonly includes medication called anticoagulants or blood thinners.
 The goal of these medications is to prevent new clots from forming and keeping the current clot from breaking free or growing.
 Prevention of DVT is the most important thing that can be accomplished early after surgery.
 Some ways to prevent DVT are to perform calf pumps (activating the calf muscle causing the blood to continue to pump in the legs), putting weight on your leg when walking after surgery (as directed by your physician), wearing post operative stockings as prescribed by your physician (usually more invasive surgeries), and staying hydrated.

 Deep vein thrombosis, though not common, is an emergent situation and needs immediate action taken to prevent further issues such as a pulmonary embolism.
 This problem can be averted in some instances just by being compliant with MD orders and performing some of the techniques listed above.
 DVT is diagnosed over 500,000 times each year in the US with death occurring in 1% of the cases.
-All of our therapists are trained to look for these but please tell your therapist or call your doctor immediately if you have any of the signs and symptoms listed above to help with the diagnosis and referral of a possible DVT.
+All of our therapists are trained to look for a DVT.
+You should tell your therapist or call your doctor immediately if you have any of the signs and symptoms listed above.

 Gluteus Medius Weakness

 The gluteus medius is a very important muscle located on the outer side of the hip.
 It acts dynamically when the foot is fixed on the ground to stabilize the pelvis.
 Weakness in this muscle can contribute to several lower extremity injuries, so its strength and muscular endurance are critical to pain free activity.